o3de/o3de.org/content/docs/user-guide/features/assets/fbx-settings/settings-motions-tab.md

 ## Scale motion modifier {#w31aac15b9c11c15c25}

-![\[The FBX Settings Motions tab Scale motion modifier.\]](/images/user-guide/fbx/ui-fbx-settings-motion-modifier-scale-motion-1.25.png)
+![\[The FBX Settings Motions tab Scale motion modifier.\]](/images/userguide/fbx/ui-fbx-settings-motion-modifier-scale-motion-1.25.png)

 The **Scale factor** modifier sets a uniform scale for the **Motion**\.
-This setting is useful if your assets are created in an application that uses a different base standard unit of measurement than O3DE\.
+This setting is useful if your assets are created in an application that uses a different base standard unit of measurement than Lumberyard\.